-Dry shampoo is a summer staple, a must-have if you travel, and a lifesaver in all the worst hair situations.
+Dry shampoo is a warm weather staple, a must-have if you travel, and a lifesaver in all the worst hair situations.

 Ever since I wrote How Often Should You Wash Your Hair?, I’ve received tons of emails and some comments wanting dry shampoo recommendations.
-Over the past few months, I’ve been on a quest to test them all out, and have finally decided on my top 5 favorites.
+Over the past few months, I’ve been on a quest to test them all out, and have finally decided on my top 5 favorite dry shampoos ever.

 What is dry shampoo?

 For those of you who don’t know, dry shampoo is a powder, usually in a spray can, that absorbs oil in your hair and leaves a fresh scent.
 It gets rid of greasy “second day” hair, adds volume, and makes hair look and smell fresh and clean, minus the need for water.

 There are a so many reasons why dry shampoo is amazing.